 They are not a vegan restaurant, but do have vegan, vegetarian, and gluten-free options!
 They’re open to your dietary requests and will do their best to accommodate you.

-Your best vegan choice is going to be the Garden Love Scramble which is made with tofu, onions, mushrooms, peppers, and sliced avocado.
+Your best vegan choice is going to be the Garden Love Scramble made with tofu, onions, mushrooms, peppers, and sliced avocado.
 Sounds amazing, right?

-For lunch, try one of their salads such as the Southwest Veggie Cobb or the Blissful Spinach Salad.
+For lunch, try one of their salads such as the Southwest Veggie Cobb or the Blissful Spinach Salad which are vegetarian options.
 Just remove the cheese to make them vegan.
 Top them with tofu for additional protein.

 Other lunch options include a Garden Veggie Burger made with organic bulgar, carrots, peas, onions, and garbanzo beans.